- Integrate virtual cluster based computing infrastructure with highly dynamic Linux container based technology (such as Docker).

-- J. Kon, G. Lee, J. A. B. Fortes, and S. Yamaguchi, “Application-supported I/O Performance Improvement in Secure Frequent-pattern Mining with FHE”, (under review)
+- J. Kon, G. Lee, J. A. B. Fortes, and S. Yamaguchi, “A Kernel-based Method for Extracting the Performance Issue of Secure Frequent-pattern Mining with FHE”, (under review)

-- G. Lee and J. A. B. Fortes, “Improving data-analytics performance via autonomic control of concurrency and resource units”, (under review)
+- G. Lee and J. A. B. Fortes, “Improving data-analytics performance via autonomic control of concurrency and resource units”, (under revision)

 - K. Nakashima, J. Kon, G. Lee, J. Fortes, and S. Yamaguchi, “A Study on Big Data I/O Performance with Modern Storage Systems”, in IEEE International Conference on Big Data, Boston, MA, USA, 2017.